 24. Do Not Work Just Before Bedtime

-Because your office is ten steps away, it is tempting to work all the hours’ god sends.
-One of the downsides is working into the dark hours.
-According to the Sleep Foundation, you need to have at least 30 minutes or more break from the computer screen before you go to be to ensure a good night’s sleep.
+Because your office is ten steps away, working all the hours god sends is tempting.
+One downside is working into the dark hours.
+According to the Sleep Foundation, you need at least 30 minutes or more of a break from the computer screen before you go to sleep to ensure a good night’s sleep.

 Section 3: Invest In Your Home Office Setup